srobo/team-emails/SR2020/2019-10-25-address-confirmation.md

 As you are unable to attend kickstart, we need to ship you your kit.

 In a previous email, we sent over a kit disclaimer form, which must be signed and returned before we can dispatch your kit.

+Below is the address you gave us when signing up.
 Please let us know explicitly if this address is correct, and if it's not, let us know an updated one.

-Address:
+The address should be of your school / institution, rather than your home address.

     $ADDRESS

 Once we have the kit disclaimer form, and a confirmation of the address to send it to, we can dispatch your kit to you.